Aṣa: Career

 In 2004, Asa met her manager and friend, Janet Nwose, who introduced her to Cobhams Asuquo, who in turn became the producer of her first studio album Asa (Asha).

 Aṣa returned to France at the age of 20 to study at the IMFP school of jazz music, where she was told by teachers that she should go ahead and become a recording artist because she was ready and needed no schooling.
-Back in Nigeria, her first single, "Eyé Adaba," was beginning to get airplay.
+Back in Nigeria, her song "Eyé Adaba," was beginning to get airplay.
 Aṣa soon signed to Naïve Records.
 Partnered with Asuquo, and with the new involvement of Christophe Dupouy and Benjamin Constant, she produced her first platinum-selling self-titled album, Aṣa.
 The release of the album saw Aṣa charting radios across Europe, Asia, and Africa and went on to win the prestigious French Constantin Award in 2008 when she was voted the best fresh talent of 10 singers or groups by a jury of 19 music-industry specialists in Paris.

 Her second album, Beautiful Imperfection, in collaboration with French composer Nicolas Mollard, was released on 25 October 2010, went platinum in 2011.
 The lead single from Beautiful Imperfection, titled "Be My Man", was released in late September 2010.
 It was reported that by 2014 Aṣa sold 400,000 albums worldwide.

 Asa's third studio album, Bed of Stone, was released in August 2014.
 The singles are "Dead Again", "Eyo", "Satan Be Gone", "The One That Never Comes" and "Moving On".
 She went on a world tour from 2015 to 2017.

 On 14 May 2019, she released a new single titled "The Beginning" and on 25 June 2019, she released the single "Good Thing".
 On 11 September 2019, she announced on her Twitter page that her album, Lucid, will be released on 11 October 2019.
 She released her fifth studio album, V, on February 25, 2022.
 It comprises ten tracks and features guest appearances from Wizkid, highlife duo The Cavemen, and Ghanaian artist Amaarae.